raspberrypilearning/focus-on-the-prize/en/step_2.md

 ## Gift in a box

-In this step, you will add a gift box, that will briefly show what is hidden inside it.
+In this step, you will add a gift box that will briefly show what is hidden inside it.

 --- task ---